AimerGDiaz/Codes_Repository/README.md

 rm -f toy_structure.txt
 ```

-    ## this is the value of the hidden variable:  on the line:
+    ## this is the value of the hidden variable:  X on the line: 1
-    ## this is the value of the hidden variable:  on the line:
+    ## this is the value of the hidden variable:  Y on the line: 2

 A real world problem where I use awk inside a bash while loop structure
 is in a fastqc quality information miner script, extracted from